Skip to content

 10K Around the Bay, Kepler Track

 One of the best Te Anau day hikes, soak up the lakeside views and enjoy a taste of the Kepler Great Walk on this easy, mostly flat track around the bay.
 From the lakefront, jump aboard the Kepler Water Taxi whisking you across Lake Te Anau to begin your walk at Brod Bay.
 Pack your togs and sandfly repellent and relish in the beauty of this lakeside beach before walking back to Te Anau at your own pace.
 You will spend 5kms on the Kepler Track and 5km on the Lake2Lake Cycle Trail, including passing through the Te Anau Bird Park.
 The total track is just over 10km, taking around 2 ½ hours of easy-going walking.
-Book here for this popular Te Anau day hike.
+Book your Kepler Water Taxi Day Walk to reserve your spot.

 Top tip - You can also walk this in reverse, start walking from Te Anau Township and meet the Kepler Water Taxi at Brod Bay at 4.30pm.